 I am interested in ecological and social outcomes that arise from fisheries and coastal management.
-I conduct field and lab experiments as well as engage in socioeconomic interviews, perform synthetic statistical analyses, and design models to understand these coupled interactions.
+I conduct field and lab experiments as well as engage in sociocultural interviews, perform synthetic statistical analyses, and design simulation models to understand these coupled interactions.
 This work is both local and international, often studying oysters in estuaries and tropical coral reef fishes, as well as the human dimension aspect which involves the people that depend on these resources.

 Before coming to URI in 2015, I completed a Postdoctoral Fellowship at the US Environmental Protection Agency.
 I finished my PhD at Rhodes University (South Africa) in 2014.
 My doctoral research was based in Kenya and in collaboration with the Wildlife Conservation Society.
 Before my time in Africa, I earned a MS degree at Louisiana State University in 2010, and a BS degree at the University of Vermont in 2006.

-I grew up in Tangerang on the island of Java, Indonesia, and in my free time I like gardening and playing badminton.
+I am from Tangerang on the island of Java, Indonesia, and I enjoy gardening and playing badminton.

 Before coming to URI, I attended the University of Cape Coast (Ghana) and graduated in 2013 with a MS in Aquaculture and a BS in Fisheries and Aquatic Sciences in 2009.
 For my MS thesis, I examined aspects of the biology and ecology of black-chinned tilapia in the Dominli lagoon of Ghana.